Esri/esri-leaflet-doc/README.md

 In order to update the version of Leaflet, Esri Leaflet or any other plugin displayed in the documentation site:

-1. find/update the appropriate `package.json` [devDependency](https://github.com/Esri/esri-leaflet-doc/blob/8aef72d93fe17366e9753894901ec3924e643141/package.json#L11-L34)
+1. Find and update the appropriate library version listed in `package.json` [devDependency](https://github.com/Esri/esri-leaflet-doc/blob/master/package.json).
-2. rerun `npm install`
+2. Rerun `npm install`.
-3. run `npm run integrity` (to generate a corresponding [Subresource Integrity](https://w3c.github.io/webappsec-subresource-integrity/) hash).
+3. Run `npm run integrity` (to generate a corresponding [Subresource Integrity](https://w3c.github.io/webappsec-subresource-integrity/) hash).
-4. run `npm start` to confirm locally that this achieved the desired effect.
+4. Run `npm start` to confirm locally that this achieved the desired effect.
-5. send a Pull Request!
+5. Send a Pull Request!

 ### Development Tips